kevinbdsouza/kevinbdsouza.github.io/_pages/about.md

   - /about.html
 ---

 Hi, welcome to my site!
-Currently, I'm part of a team that is building AI methods to discover materials for a sustainable future.
-Get in touch if you want to chat about AI for climate change and sustainability.
+Currently, I'm working in climate tech.
+Get in touch if you want to chat about AI, climate tech and sustainability.

 Technologies that I see as most relevant to a green transition:
-* Carbon capture, utilisation and storage (CCUS)
 * Enhanced geothermal systems for clean firm power
 * Grid enhancing technologies for stable transmission and better integration with renewables
+* Carbon capture, utilization, and storage.

 Previosuly, I was a machine learning engineer at <a href="https://www.gandeeva.com/"><u>Gandeeva Therapeutics</u></a>, where I used machine learning to understand and design biomolecules.
 I was involved in multiple projects at Gandeeva including <a href="https://kevinbdsouza.github.io/posts/2023/07/developments-in-ml-for-antibody-design"><u>antibody design</u></a>, protein affinity maturation, and target discovery.